Fieldcrest takes down Tremont

 Allie Wiesenhofer (18) and Carolyn Megow (12) combined for 30 digs.

-The Knights stayed home for the regional, as they met EP-G (26-6) on Tuesday.
-A win moves them into today’s 6 p.m. final with T-V (31-3-1) as the probable opponent.
+The Knights are staying home for the regional, as they meet EP-G (26-6) this evening at 7 p.m.
+A win moves them into Thursday’s 6 p.m. final with T-V (31-3-1) as the probable opponent.